jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Plan: 1 to add, 0 to change, 1 to destroy.
 ```

-Compared to [before](#redeployment), this only touches the `nixos_deployment` resource.
-Applying should take significantly less time now, and leave the instance itself in place.
+Compared to [before](#redeployment), this only touches the `nixos_deployment` resource, applying should take significantly less time, and it all leaves the instance itself in place.

-Again, the final resulting source code can be found on the [`faster-deployment` branch](https://github.com/jonascarpay/iplz/tree/faster-deployment), and as always, don't forget to run `terraform destroy`.
+Again, the final resulting source code can be found on the [`faster-deployment` branch](https://github.com/jonascarpay/iplz/tree/faster-deployment), and as always, don't forget to run `terraform destroy` afterwards.

 Final thoughts
 ==============